This tutorial introduces how to extract concordances and keyword-in-context (KWIC) displays with R.

 $ | End of a string |

-To include regular expressions in your KWIC searches, you include
+To incorporate regular expressions into your KWIC searches, you

-them in your search pattern and set the argument valuetype
+include them in your search pattern and set the valuetype

 "\\balic.*|\\bhatt.*"